 Who Are Some of the More Popular Names That Pop Up When You Hear About Mike Austin?

-Mike is the original protege of Mike Austin.
+Mike is the original protege of Mike Austin that became well-known.

 Dunaway won the 1990 World Super Long Drive Contest.
 He inspired Art Sellinger, who owned the Long Drivers of America (LDA) and was a big part of growing the World Long Drive Championships before it was sold to Golf Channels, to get in to the sport of long driving.
 Dunaway was the September 2013 LDA Member of the Month and is in the LDA Hall of Fame.
 Dunaway passed away at the early age of 59 on September 29th, 2014.
-Tom Duke now maintains the Dunaway website.
+Last we heard, Tom Duke (a Mike Dunaway student) maintains the Dunaway website.

 Nicknamed the "Tin Cup Teacher”, Dan is a golf professional who taught at the John Wells Driving range on Strathern in Sun Valley, California.
 He was close friends with Mike Austin for roughly 25 years and arguably understood the way Mike swung better than anyone.
 He retired from the movie industry and released a number of golf instruction products before apparently passing away at 74 on March 21st, 2014 to cancer related to asbestos inhaled over the years working on old movie and television sets.
 Dan's widow Elaine helps carry on his legacy.

-Thomas took Mike's several day certification course and acquired the rights to sell many of Mike Austin's older videos and such.
-Before disappearing from the United States and abandoning his involvement in the Mike Austin community, he taught the original Mike Austin rolling method out of Oregon and California and he ran the MikeAustinGolf.com website (which is not presently being maintained).
+Thomas took Mike's several day certification course and acquired the rights to sell many of Mike Austin's older videos for a period of time.
+Before disappearing from the United States and abandoning his involvement in the Mike Austin community, he taught the original Mike Austin rolling method out of Oregon and California and he ran the MikeAustinGolf.com website for awhile (which is does not look to presently be maintained).

 John is one of the friendliest and most modest guys you will ever meet.
 But his drives are anything but modest.
 John has studied the Mike Austin method, has worked with Dan Shauger, and has qualified for the World Long Drive Championships and won the ALDA Long Drive Championships in the Super Senior Division.
 He is available for lessons in the Atlanta, Georgia area.